cpraveen/fem/deal.II/ex04a/README.md

 The solution error as a function of x,y is saved into different files as the grid is refined.
 You can open the error-##.vtu files in visit and see the error distribution in the domain.

+> The solution is proportional to rhs function.
+CG without preconditioner will converge faster than with SSOR preconditioner !!!
+Try with `PreconditionIdentity()`.

 ## Exercise: Solve on triangular grid

 Modify this example to solve on triangular grids.
 See ex02b for an example of how to do this.